 For at least the past two decades, my practice has involved significant elements of critical reflection – working to techniques whose focus and rigour have changed over time.
-I’ve examined ways to work differently with known tools as well as with the hands, modes of constructive disruption, ways to understand the perfomative aspects of writing, models for facilitating critical reflection, and I’ve also spent a year documenting my unresolved notes, mindmaps and drawings through INDEX-SYSTEM, as well as exhibiting that as a work in itself.
+I’ve examined ways to work differently with known tools as well as with the hands, modes of constructive disruption, ways to understand the performative aspects of writing, models for facilitating critical reflection, and I’ve also spent a year documenting my unresolved notes, mindmaps and drawings through INDEX-SYSTEM, as well as exhibiting that as a work in itself.

 All of these are very active modes of thought.
 They animate the body and its mind.
 While this work has been deeply satisfying and greatly generative, it has also made me yearn for its other, its complement, its counter-pose.
 A mode of thought that works precisely by not being active – one that lets that go.

 What is my body holding onto when I am holding a space?
 Where am I holding the tension in my own body – even while I present as alert, lithe and responsive?
 When my perception and all of my attention is directed outwards, what am I missing out on understanding in my own body?
 How could I develop a perception for that?
-And, having found it, would it mean to let it go?
+And, having found it, what would it mean to let it go?

 Last week I have begun an Alexander Technique program with David Young, and it’s given me a great deal to think about.
 I can actually feel my body thinking it through.